 Let the house be wide enough in the first instance.
 You may increase its length to any extent when space and budget allows.

 This completed greenhouse's measurement is 225 cm (H) x 420 cm (W) x 240 cm (D).

-Make a door with a green screen with locks, if you wish.
+7. Make a door with a green screen with an inner (picture 7&8) and outer locks, if you wish.
 And the door should never be built at the same sides of the house which the wind comes.

 A DIY greenhouse is ready for your worry free indoor organic garden!